wigqueel/wigqueel/README.md

 ## I'm a full-stack dev!

 - 🔭 I'm currently working on a project based on Next.js, TS, Apollo, Chakra UI and I love it!
-- 🌱 I’m learning Python as a hobby
 - 🤖 Interested in ML, recently won a hackathon with a team (2nd place)
 - 🎵 Experienced beatmaker and producer, love ping-pong 🏓